Do’s and Don’ts for Parents During the College Search

 The college search process can feel like a rollercoaster ride for both parents and high school students.
 It's an exciting, yet stressful, time that will shape your son or daughter’s future.
 As a parent, it's common to feel the weight of helping your child navigate this crucial decision.

 To help you on this journey, here are some key do’s and don’ts for parents during the college search process.
-These tips will help you strike the right balance between providing guidance and giving your child the independence they needs to make a decision.
+These tips will help you strike the right balance between providing guidance and giving your child the independence they need to make a decision.

 Do’s